-Wepner is a very busy man these days, as he explained from his home this week:
+Wepner is a very busy man these days, as he explained from his home [NB This interview was conducted in 2015]:

 Chuck Wepner: “Oh, yeah, today alone I’ve had 34 phone calls asking me about the Ali fight and also the 30-foot mural they have done of me here in Bayonne.
 I’ve had politicians and all sorts of people calling me about that.
 It’s a beautiful mural and a great honour.
 Anyway, you’re from England, right?
 It’s your call so ask what you need to ask me.